fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 ## Strategy 1: keep compatibility with old rubies

-* Allow upgrading even in projects with old Ruby versions
+* Allow projects with old Ruby versions upgrading the gem
 * Recommended if:
     + there are **many** projects using the gem.
     + the gem is **constantly updated** in projects